-Our sponsor, and Maxim and/or its designees have agreed to purchase an aggregate of 6,000,000 private placement warrants at a price of \$1.00 per private warrant, for an aggregate purchase price of \$6,000,000, of which our sponsor will purchase 5,500,000 private placement warrants and Maxim and/or its designees will purchase 500,000 private placement warrants.
-Our sponsor and Maxim have also agreed that if the over-allotment is exercised by the underwriters, they will purchase at a price of \$1.00 per private warrant an additional number of private placement warrants (up to a maximum of 600,000 additional private placement warrants) pro rata in relation to their respective acquisition of private placement warrants prior to any exercise of the over-allotment option in full or in part in the aggregate amount of \$600,000.
+Our sponsor has agreed to purchase an aggregate of 6,425,000 private placement warrants at a price of \$1.00 per private warrant, for an aggregate purchase price of \$6,425,000.
+Our sponsor has also agreed that if the over-allotment is exercised by the underwriters, it will purchase, at a price of \$1.00 per private warrant, an additional number of private placement warrants (up to a maximum of 675,000 additional private placement warrants) prior to any exercise of the over-allotment option in full or in part, for an aggregate amount of up to \$675,000.
 These additional private placement warrants will be purchased in a private placement that will occur simultaneously with the purchase of units resulting from the exercise of the over-allotment option.
 The private placement warrants will be identical to the units sold in this offering except that the private placement warrants, so long as they are held by our sponsor, the underwriters or their permitted transferees, (i) will not be redeemable by us, (ii) may not (including the Class A ordinary shares issuable upon exercise of these warrants), subject to certain limited exceptions, be transferred, assigned or sold by the holders until the completion of our initial business combination, (iii) may be exercised by the holders on a cashless basis and (iv) will be entitled to registration rights.
 The private placement warrants (including the Class A ordinary shares issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.